AlbertSu123/blog/data/blog/crypto/cosmos.md

 Quick notes

-- Bc of the blockchain trilemma{decentralization, scalability, security}, applications will use multiple blockchains to achieve the trilemma
+- Bc of the blockchain trilemm \{decentralization, scalability, security\}, applications will use multiple blockchains to achieve the trilemma
 - To communicate between blockchains

 1. Deploy contract on Ethereum: meant to communicate with validators